netbox-community/ansible_modules/docs/plugins/netbox_module_type_module.rst

 ..
 Description

-- Creates, updates or removes device bay templates from NetBox
+- Creates, updates or removes module types from NetBox

 ..
 Aliases